Energy Insights

 Gas Forward Prices

-Wholesale rates energy suppliers use to price your gas contract.
+Wholesale rates suppliers use to price your gas contract.
 Your business rate will be higher.

 How to read this: Red ↑ = rising · Green ↓ = falling · day= vs previous day's settlement · wk= this week · 30d= vs 30 days ago